-Finding a capable professional blind cleaner to properly care for expensive custom window treatments is often a bit of a challenge.
-Who does one TRUST when all sorts of companies say they clean blinds, shades or draperies and you don't honestly even know what the safest or best cleaning methods are for a particular treatment?
-Here are a few things, as a professional blind cleaner, I wish all consumers knew BEFORE they made a decision to hire a particular "professional" blind cleaner.
+Finding a capable professional blind cleaner to properly care for expensive custom window treatments can often be a bit of a challenge.
+Who does one TRUST?
+All sorts of companies say they clean blinds, shades or draperies.
+You don't honestly know even what the safest or best cleaning methods for any particular window treatment!
+Here are a few things, as a professional blind cleaner, I wish all consumers knew BEFORE they hired a particular "professional".

 Blind cleaners come from a variety of backgrounds and have varying degrees of experience or competence for the services they may advertise.
 Just as reading this article is evidence that you have some concern; do a little research and ask a few questions before hiring someone to clean window treatments.
 It may end up saving you both time and money if you avoid having to replace improperly "cleaned" treatments or learn how to connect with a knowledgeable service provider.
 How long a company has been in busy isn't necessarily an indication of their experience, training or expertise.
 A trained novice blind cleaner using the right chemistry may be better prepared to handle your job than the old codger who's been doing it "this way" since ultrasonic blind cleaning was the rage in the 1980's.
 Nor are the prices charged for service necessarily a reflection of the quality of service that will be delivered.
 Those that charge the most and pose as experts are some times using subcontractors to do the actual cleaning, while those whose prices are "too good to believe" may be what we in the industry refer to as "cash and dash" or "dunk and run" operators.